Image Video

 The Republic of Austria is a Central European country with around 9.2 million inhabitants.
 The neighbouring countries are Germany and the Czech Republic to the north, Slovakia and Hungary to the east, Slovenia and Italy to the south and Switzerland and Liechtenstein to the west.
 Austria is a mountainous country in which the Eastern Alps cover around two thirds of the land area, which is why the country is also known as the Alpine Republic.

-Austria is a popular vacation destination that offeres a wide range of sporting activities, cultural city breaks and relaxing vacations in the country side in both summer and winter.
+Austria is a popular vacation destination that offers a wide range of sporting activities, cultural city breaks and relaxing vacations in the country side in both summer and winter.

 Vienna, the capital of Austria, is located in the east of the country on the Danube.